bigwiv/Biopython-cn/chr6.rst

 NumPy array in memory as separate objects - editing one will not update the other!

-6.4??Alignment Tools
+6.4  Alignment Tools
 --------------------

 There are *lots* of algorithms out there for aligning sequences, both pairwise alignments and multiple sequence alignments.
-These calculations are relatively slow, and you generally wouldn°Øt want to write such an algorithm in Python.
+These calculations are relatively slow, and you generally wouldn‚Äôt want to write such an algorithm in Python.
 Instead, you can use Biopython to invoke a command line tool on your behalf.
 Normally you would:

 #.
 Prepare an input file of your unaligned sequences, typically this
-   will be a FASTA file which you might create using ``Bio.SeqIO`` (see Chapter?\ `5 <#chapter:Bio.SeqIO>`__).
+   will be a FASTA file which you might create using ``Bio.SeqIO`` (see Chapter \ `5 <#chapter:Bio.SeqIO>`__).
 #.
 Call the command line tool to process this input file, typically via
-   one of Biopython°Øs command line wrappers (which we°Øll discuss here).
+   one of Biopython‚Äôs command line wrappers (which we‚Äôll discuss here).
 #.
 Read the output from the tool, i.e. your aligned sequences, typically
    using ``Bio.AlignIO`` (see earlier in this chapter).

-All the command line wrappers we°Øre going to talk about in this chapter follow the same style.
+All the command line wrappers we‚Äôre going to talk about in this chapter follow the same style.
 You create a command line object specifying the options (e.g. the input filename and the output filename), then invoke this command line via a Python operating system call (e.g. using the